Robert E. Lee: Monuments, memorials and commemorations

+In 1917 a new U.S. Army camp in Virginia was named in honor of Lee, following the army's informal policy of naming new sites after popular local figures and prioritizing "Confederates for camps of divisions from southern States".
+The camp became the permanent Fort Lee in 1950.
+After a 2021 law required that U.S. military sites not commemorate the Confederacy, the fort was renamed in 2023 along with eight other locations.
+Fort Lee became Fort Gregg-Adams, in honor of Lieutenant General Arthur Gregg and Lieutenant Colonel Charity Adams.
+In 2025, the installation was renamed back to Fort Lee, but now with Private Fitz Lee as the fort's official namesake.

 In Richmond, Virginia, a large equestrian statue of Lee by French sculptor Jean Antonin Mercié was the centerpiece of Monument Avenue, along with four other statues of Confederates.
 This monument to Lee was unveiled on May 29, 1890; over 100,000 people attended this dedication.
 That has been described as "the day white Virginia stopped admiring Gen. Robert E. Lee and started worshiping him".
 The four other Confederate statues were removed in 2020, and the equestrian statue of Lee was removed on September 8, 2021, at the direction of the state government.

 Lee is also shown mounted on Traveller in Gettysburg National Military Park on top of the Virginia Monument; he is facing roughly in the direction of Pickett's Charge.
 Lee's portrayal on a mural on Richmond's flood wall on the James River, considered offensive by some, was removed in the late 1990s, but currently is back on the flood wall.

 In Baltimore's Wyman Park, a large double equestrian statue of Lee and Jackson is located directly across from the Baltimore Museum of Art.
 Designed by Laura Gardin Fraser and dedicated in 1948, Lee is depicted astride his horse Traveller next to Stonewall Jackson who is mounted on "Little Sorrel".
 Architect John Russell Pope created the base, which was dedicated on the anniversary of the eve of the Battle of Chancellorsville.
 The Baltimore area of Maryland is also home to a large nature park called Robert E. Lee Memorial Park.